 Teachers of bilingual students, background language students, English as an Additional Language/Dialect (EAL/D) students such as Aboriginal language teachers, EAL/D teachers, community and mainstream language teachers should encourage their students to take part in the competition.
 The competition is designed to give voice to culturally and linguistically diverse students, and to provide them with opportunities to develop translating and intercultural skills.
 Teachers should refer to the Let Me Tell You A Story Teachers Resources for advice on how to provide support for students who want to enter the competition.
 When encouraging participation in the competition, teachers must ensure students read the Code of Conduct advice before undertaking filming or photographing.

 Assistance from adults can be sought, however it is essential that the content ie the story, images and spoken narratives (film and eBook audio files) be the work of the student(s).
+Should the student(s) use any other images or photographs they must be free from any copyright, including third party, restrictions.
 The story must be original, not a translation of an existing story.

 This competition is designed for background and first language learners of a language other than English.
 More than one student can create a story, however, where there are multiple creator/authors, they should all be of a similar age and qualify for the same age category.